 - Cucumber Martini This cool spin on the classic is botanical and fresh.

-- Pomegranate Martini This jewel-toned drink is sweet tart and light: the perfect fruity variation.
+- Pomegranate Martini or Watermelon Martini These jewel-toned drinks are tangy and light: the perfect fruity variation.

 - Lemon Drop Martini This ultra tangy martini is made with vodka, Cointreau and lemon.